ZipCPU/sdspi/rtl/README.md

     - [SDWB](sdwb.v) is the Wishbone command and control module.

+    - [SDAXIL](sdaxil.v) is an alternative command and control module, for use when using the AXI-Lite slave interface.

+      - [SDSKID](sdskid.v) is a basic skidbuffer, required by AXI-Lite interface to maintain solid throughput.

     - [SDCKGEN](sdckgen.v) is the clock divider driving IO actions throughout.

     - [SDCMD](sdcmd.v) controls interaction via the command pin.